 Directions:

-Wash and dry chicken breasts and cut into 1 cm pieces and marinate for at least three hours.
-Drain and reserve marinade.
+Wash and pat dry the chicken breast and cut it into 1 cm pieces.

 Lower the heat, cover the pan and cook it for 10 minutes, until tender.